Methodology & Data Sources

 - Cross-validation of federal bracket data

-Federal Reserve Economic Data — the most comprehensive free source of US economic data.
-Provides real-time financial rates from authoritative sources including Freddie Mac and the Federal Reserve itself.
+Federal Reserve Economic Data — a comprehensive free source of U.S. economic data.
+Provides real-time financial rates sourced from institutions including Freddie Mac and the Federal Reserve.

 - Examples: